 Due to development, production increased sharply to about 187,000 AF in 1997 and to about 208,000 AF in 1999.
 It then averaged about 211,000 AF during the three-year period 2000 through 2002 and remained relatively stable through 2007, probably as a result of water conservation and increased use of recycled water, and (within CVWD's AOB) conversion of agricultural land to residential development, which leveled off in 2000.
-Production has decreased following 2007 due to poor economic conditions reducing demands for construction water and water conservation programs implemented by both agencies.
+Production has decreased following 2007 due to water conservation programs implemented by both agencies and also partly to poor economic conditions reducing demands.

-During the past five calendar years (2013 through 2017), average annual water production within the WWR Management Area has been about 162,000 AF/Yr, approximately three-fourths of which took place within CVWD's AOB and approximately one-fourth within DWA's AOB.
-Current (2017 calendar year) and historic groundwater production and surface water diversion data for the WWR Management Area is set forth in Table 1.
+During the past five calendar years (2014 through 2018), average annual water production within the WWR Management Area has been about 156,000 AF/Yr, approximately three-fourths of which took place within CVWD's AOB and approximately one-fourth within DWA's AOB.
+Current (2018 calendar year) and historic groundwater production and surface water diversion data for the WWR Management Area is set forth in Table 1.